-The login and register pages work similar as the classical Cyclos user interface.
+The login and register pages work similar to the classical Cyclos user interface.

 The Banking menu will show all common banking features, and possible custom pages (if configured).